htcfreek/SimpleLapsGui/README.md

 1. Download the archive from [here](http://github.com/htcfreek/SimpleLapsGui/releases).
 2. Extract the downloaded archive to your preferred place.
-3. Run the tool using the Batch file or the PowerShell file.
+3. Run the tool using the Batch file or the PowerShell script.

    > [!TIP]
    > With a shortcut using the `SimpleLapsGui.ico` from the downloaded zip file shows the correct window icon on your task bar.

 ### System requirements
 - PowerShell 5.1